-Note: To pass GEOL 344 you must pass all three components:1) Pounawea, 2) Hakataramea and 3) the Benmore Dam exercise.
+Note: To pass GEOL 344 you must attend the pre-field school meeting all field schools, classes, and labs and pass all components.
 Failing any one component will mean failing the whole paper.

 - Teaching Arrangements

-- Fieldwork: Three field schools/trips occur in February before the first semester:
+Fieldwork: Two field schools/trips occur in February before the first semester: